 - NSG 473, Nursing Research III: Clinical Application, 2 hrs

-Electives: Six to Eight hours of upper-division (300-400 level) electives (or 500 level MSN courses in the RN to MSN fast-entry option) taken at WCU complete the program.
+Electives: Six to Eight hours of upper-division (300-400 level) electives (or 500 level MSN courses in the RN to MSN fast-entry option) taken through WCU complete the program.

-- Electives may be taken along with the RN to BSN blocks or during the summer.
+- Electives may be taken along with the RN to BSN blocks or during a semester on their

 If you have questions about the RN to BSN Program contact Student Services at WCUnursing@wcu.edu.